 EUROPE (UEFA; 13 PLACES)

-Qualifying will begin March 2021.
-There are 10 groups of 5 or 6 teams -- with the four teams in the UEFA Nations League finals drawn into a group of 5 so they will have free matchdays for the finals in October 2021.
-There will be qualifying treble headers in March and September to make up for the lost World Cup qualifying dates from June 2021 (the new date for Euro 2020).
+There are 55 European nations and qualifying began in March 2021.
+There are 10 groups of 5 or 6 teams, with qualifying treble headers in March and September to make up for the lost World Cup qualifying dates from June 2021 (the new date for Euro 2020).